CTE Content Areas

 No. However, NYSED has developed a sample employability skills template.
 Please note that this sample would not be acceptable for a NYSED-approved CTE program since it does not contain technical skills.
 Guidance on creating an employability profile for a NYSED-approved CTE program can be found on the New York State Education Department’s CTE Program Approval Page.

-The answer would be no unless the school has a registered GEWEP or WECEP program which is overseen by an instructional staff member or school counselor holding either work-based learning extension.
-The coordinator would need to follow program guidelines for GEWEP or WECEP before employment may count towards work-based learning hours.
+The answer would be no unless the school has a registered GEWEP program which is overseen by an instructional staff member or school counselor holding a work-based learning extension.
+The coordinator would need to follow program guidelines for GEWEP before employment may count towards work-based learning hours.

 No. These questions are best directed to the Office of Curriculum and Instruction at emscgradreq@nysed.gov.
 The Office of Career and Technical Education can only answer questions regarding the career and technical education and work-based learning components of the CDOS credential.